Does Home Insurance Cover Burst Pipes? What You Need to Know

 Neglect Can Invalidate Your Claim

-This same sudden vs. gradual distinction applies broadly to common home insurance exclusions — it's a pattern worth understanding across all coverage types.
+This same sudden vs. gradual distinction applies broadly to common home insurance exclusions, a pattern worth understanding across all coverage types.
+It also affects how insurers evaluate broader plumbing coverage beyond just burst pipes.

 State Farm logo